NRSeg: Noise-Resilient Learning for BEV Semantic Segmentation via Driving World Models

 where $T_{ex}$ and $T_{in}$ is the camera parameters. $Proj_{b2p}(\cdot)$ is the conversion from BEV coordinates to perspective coordinates.
 Then the projected road mask of perspective view $M_{o}$ can be obtained.
 The 3D object boxes are directly back-projected onto the perspective image through Eq.~\ref{eq1} to obtain the projected object mask $M_{c}$.
 The perspective view is a 2D representation, inherently suffering from occlusion issues due to viewpoint limitations.
 Since targets like vehicles exist above the ground plane, they occlude the road surface during perspective imaging.
-Consequently, the final reference mask should adhere to the following criteria:
+Consequently, the final reference perspective mask should adhere to the following criteria:

 where $\overline{M_c}$ is the negation of $M_c$.
-For perspective masks of synthetic images $M_s$, they can be produced using generalized semantic segmentation models such as Mask2Former~\cite{mask2former} and SAN~\cite{san}.
+For synthetic images, perspective masks $M_s$ can be produced by pre-trained semantic segmentation models such as Mask2Former~\cite{mask2former} and SAN~\cite{san}.

-To achieve accurate correspondence between synthetic data and BEV labels, the projected and synthetic perspective road masks should inherently maintain geometric consistency.
+To achieve accurate correspondence between synthetic data and BEV labels, the reference and synthetic perspective masks should inherently maintain geometric consistency.
 In other words, any misalignment between them indicates inherent discrepancies between the synthetic map and BEV semantic labels.
-Therefore, the alignment error between the reference perspective masks $M_r$ and the synthetic perspective masks $M_s$ is used to quantify the BEV accuracy of the generated images.
+Therefore, the alignment error between the reference perspective masks $M_r$ and the synthetic perspective masks $M_s$ is used to quantify the BEV accuracy of synthetic images.
 Considering that Intersection over Union (IoU) is a well-established metric for mask alignment evaluation, we adopt it as the primary measure here.
 The score of each frame oriented from synthetic data can be calculated by: